Priska Madelyn Nugroho: Junior Grand Slam performance

-Career
+Professional

 Priska debuted as a professional in 2018, aged 15, at an ITF Circuit tournament in Solo, where she lost in the first round of singles and quarterfinal of doubles.
-In 2021, she reached her first pro circuit final in doubles alongside Federica Rossi at a $15k event in Amarante, Portugal in July before winning her first pro title with Naho Sato at another $15k event in Frederiksberg, Denmark the following month.
-Priska reached her first singles final at a $15k event in Cairo, Egypt in November, losing to Carson Branstine.
+In 2021, she reached her first pro circuit final in doubles alongside Federica Rossi at a $15k event in Amarante, Portugal in July, before winning her first title with Naho Sato at another $15k event in Frederiksberg, Denmark the following month.
+Priska reached her first singles final in Cairo, Egypt in November, losing to Carson Branstine.

 In 2021, Nugroho began playing college tennis for the North Carolina State University in the Atlantic Coast Conference.
-In 2022, she completed her freshman year with a 23–8 win-loss record in singles ranked No. 89 nationally and a 26–4 win-loss record in doubles.
+In 2022, she completed her freshman year with a 23–8 win/loss record in singles ranked No. 89 nationally and a 26–4 win/loss record in doubles.
 She was named Freshman of the Year by the Atlantic Coast Conference in June 2022.

 In October 2022, Priska played her first WTA Tour qualifying match in the first series of Jasmin Open, losing against Ana Konjuh 4–6, 2–6.
-She then qualified for her first $60k singles tournament also in Monastir, losing to Sara Errani in the quarterfinal 2–6, 4–6, after beating higher-ranked Suzan Lamens 6–4, 6–3 in the previous round.
-She followed this up by competing in two $60k tournaments in Australia, losing 6–7, 1–6 to Jaimee Fourlis in the second round of the Playford International and 2–6, 3–6 to Alexandra Bozovic in the first round of NSW Open in Sydney.
+She then qualified for her first $60k singles tournament also in Monastir, losing to Sara Errani in the quarterfinal match, after beating higher-ranked Suzan Lamens 6–4, 6–3 in the previous round.
+She followed this up by competing in two $60k tournaments in Australia, losing to Jaimee Fourlis in the second round of the Playford International and to Alexandra Bozovic in the first round of NSW Open in Sydney both in straight sets.
 These results brought Priska to a new career-high singles ranking of No. 512 on 7 November 2022, taking over as the top-ranked Indonesian player on tour in singles from Aldila Sutjiadi who had dropped to No. 525 on the same week.

-Overall, between June and December 2022, Nugroho won three $15k singles titles, four $15k doubles titles, two $25k singles titles, three $25k doubles titles, and her first $60k doubles title in Monastir, Tunisia.
+Overall, between June and December 2022, Nugroho won three $15k titles in singles and four in doubles, two $25k singles titles, three $25k doubles titles, and her first $60k doubles title in Monastir, Tunisia.
 These results brought her to new career-high rankings of No. 275 in singles (achieved on 13 February 2023) and No. 197 in doubles (achieved on 30 January 2023).

-Nugroho received a wildcard entry into the 2024 Jasmin Open but lost in the first round to Mai Hontama in straight sets.
+Nugroho received a wildcard entry into the 2024 Jasmin Open but lost in the first round to Mai Hontama, in straight sets.